 Let's see how good Radeon R9 370 is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

-Here are the average frames per second in a large set of popular games across different resolutions:
+Here are the average frames per second in a large set of popular modern games across different resolutions:

 Overall Radeon R9 370 performance compared to nearest competitors among desktop video cards.

 Radeon R9 370 is a middle-level video card based on an outdated GCN 1.0 core and released only in OEM variant, so it never was actually sold directly to end users.

 The nearest Radeon R9 370's NVIDIA equivalent is GeForce GTX 760, which is faster by 1% and higher by 3 positions in our rating.

 Here are some closest NVIDIA rivals to Radeon R9 370: